 Java does provide protection in this case as any attempt to access an array with an index less than zero or greater than or equal to the length of the array will result in an ArrayIndexOutOfBoundsException to be thrown.

 Programs in Java are susceptible to the usual off by one errors such as looping less than the desired amount.
-Such errors will usually only be detected by doing good testing of the program.
+Such errors will usually only be detected by doing thorough testing of the program.

 6.30.2 Guidance to language users